EbenezerNu/springboot-blog-rest-api/README.md

 I have also created a versioning on the endpoints to display posts, with their comments, each with their replies, recursively.

+#### Functionalities
+The project makes use or URL versioning; but also have `/api` as the context path, before the versions.
+Examples: `/api/v1/posts`

+#### User Routes
+Below are the various endpoints concerning user model:

+-